I am a Postdoctoral Health Economics Fellow at Stanford University (S-SPIRE).

-Please email me at maouad [at] berkeley [dot] edu for a copy of the paper.
+Please email me for a copy of papers.

-Ph.D., Economics, University of California Berkeley (expected May 2017)
+Ph.D., Economics, University of California Berkeley - May 2017

 B.A., Economics, Princeton University (with honors)